 When your paper is dry, cut it out into a flower shape.
 Make a simple card with cardstock and glue the flower to your card.
 Feel free to get creative here and draw, stamp, or cut out a stem.
 If you don’t like flowers, make a cute butterfly or tree.
 The options are endless and no matter what shape you choose–it will be a hit with the recipient of the card.

+You’re done and your flower seed card is ready to plant!
 Make sure you add a message somewhere on your card to let the recipient know they can plant it!